 While our safeguarding role is crucial, we don’t interfere in daily life.
 We’re just are on hand if needed.

-Many of our independent living customers wouldn’t want to live in a care home, unable to pop out and do a bit of shopping.
-With independent living, they can come and go as they please.
+Our independent living customers can come and go as they please.
 They can have visitors at any time and we just ask them to let us know if they’re heading off for a few days.
 Independent living schemes make a world of difference to wellbeing.
 All our homes are unfurnished, allowing residents to personalise them and stay independent for much longer.

 When Winnie moved into Broadway House at the age of 96, it was because she wanted to downsize, and not because she needed extra care.
 Even now she loves living independently.